Shades of black

-Shades of black are colors that differ only slightly from pure black.
+Shades of black, or off-black colors, are colors that differ only slightly from pure black.
 These colors have a low lightness.
 From a photometric point of view, a color which differs slightly from black always has low relative luminance.
+Colors often considered "shades of black" include onyx, black olive, charcoal, and jet.

-Variations of black include what are commonly termed off-black colors, which may be considered part of a neutral color scheme, usually in interior design as a part of a background for brighter colors.
+These colors may be considered for part of a neutral color scheme, usually in interior design as a part of a background for brighter colors.
 Black and dark gray colors are powerful accent colors that suggest weight, dignity, formality, and solemnity.

 In color theory, a shade is a pure color mixed with black.
 It decreases its lightness while nearly conserving its chromaticity.
-Strictly speaking, a "shade of black" is always a pure black itself and a "tint of black" would be a neutral gray.
-Unlike these, many off-black colors possess a hue and a colorfulness (also called saturation).
+Strictly speaking, a "shade of black" is always a pure black itself, and a "tint of black" would be a neutral gray.
+In practice, many off-black colors possess a hue and a colorfulness (also called saturation).

-Colors often considered "shades of black" include onyx, black olive, charcoal, and jet; these colors and other variations of black are shown below.